 Scrambling or twining perennial with dense clusters of white, fleshy, tuberous roots and twisted, thin, wiry, branched green stems to 3m.
-Ovalish, pointed leaves (10-35 x 4-15 mm) with 7 veins, one of which appears at each node, are actually cladodes (flattened leaf-like stems).
+Ovalish, pointed leaves (10-35 x 4-15 mm) with 7 veins, one of which appears at each node are actually cladodes (flattened leaf-like stems).
 Greenish-white flowers (5-6 mm) appear from July to August, followed by round red berries (6-10 mm) each containing 2-8 tiny black seeds.
 Large leaf-like cladodes distinguish smilax from other Asparagus species.

-Has a moderate growth rate, tough, long-lived tubers resprout at will, and the plentiful seeds are distributed widely.
-Tolerates moderate shade to full sun, low to moderate rainfall, salt and wind, but prefers good drainage.
+Has a moderate growth rate, tough, long-lived tubers resprout at will and the plentiful seeds are distributed widely.
+Tolerates moderate shade to full sun, low to moderate rainfall, salt and wind but prefers good drainage.
 Birds spread the seeds.
 Tubers resprout and are spread by soil and water movement.
 Common sources include roadsides, hedgerows and wastelands.

 Forms dense patches and smothers low growing plants and seedlings, usually in low canopy habitats.
 Can eliminate vulnerable native coastal species.
-Grows well on poor or volcanic soils, bare rock, sand, coastal and estuarine zone, bluffs, rocks, gumland, pohutukawa forest, and inshore islands.
+Grows well on poor or volcanic soils, bare rock, sand, coastal and estuarine zone, bluffs, rocks, gumland, pohutukawa forest and inshore islands.

-1. Weed wipe (spring-early summer only): glyphosate (333ml /L), no penetrant.
+- Weed wipe (spring-early summer only): 333ml glyphosate (360g /L) per 1L water, no penetrant.